 The cybercriminals responsible for breaching Colonial Pipeline may have unintentionally done a great deal of good for the security community.
-But recognising the importance of risk management and putting it into practice are two different things.
+But recognizing the importance of risk management and putting it into practice are two different things.

-Where should organisations start?
+Where should organizations start?
 The answer lies with mapping and understanding the digital attack surface.
 Unfortunately, as new Trend Micro research reveals, only half (51%) have been able to do so, with many more identifying major visibility gaps.